 Between 43 and 135 billion tonnes of methane could be released by 2100 as permafrost thaws, according to the report, and by 2200 that number could reach 246 to 415 billion tonnes.
 These emissions could start now but continue for many centuries, influencing both the short term and long term climate.

 Temperatures in the high latitudes are projected to rise twice as fast as the global average.
-The report warns a three degree world, or six degrees in the Arctic, could melt 30 to 85 per cent of near-surface permafrost.
-As well as affecting the climate, this would permanently affect local hydrology, alter habitats and could damage critical infrastructure built on melting ground.
+The report warns a three degree world, or six degrees in the Arctic, could thaw 30 to 85% of near-surface permafrost.
+As well as affecting the climate, this would permanently affect local hydrology, alter habitats and could damage critical infrastructure built on thawing ground.